 - > The problem was that our Socket.IO client did not correctly URL-Encode its JSON payload when xhr-polling, which resulted in all "plus" signs ('+') being changed into spaces (' ') on the server.
 This meant that the ufrag in the client's SDP was invalid if it contained a plus sign!
 Only some of the connections failed because not all ufrag contain plus signs. - If WebRTC seems to disconnect exactly after some amount of time, every single time, watch out for proxy timeouts.
-Sometimes you have to extend the timeout for the site that is being hit with the problem. - Have a look at these articles about troubleshooting WebRTC: - Troubleshooting WebRTC Connection Issues (archive). - Common (beginner) mistakes in WebRTC (archive).
+Sometimes you have to extend the timeout for the site that is being hit with the problem.
+See also: Connection ends exactly after 60 seconds. - Have a look at these articles about troubleshooting WebRTC: - Troubleshooting WebRTC Connection Issues (archive). - Common (beginner) mistakes in WebRTC (archive).

-12.4.1 ICE connection problems
+11.4.1 ICE connection problems